 The next game we played was the He Said, She Said Game I downloaded and printed from LaurEvansDesign on Etsy.
-I loved the fact that you could edit and create your own personalized questions.
-I copied and enlarged the mustaches and lips, printed, cut and attached to a skewer with hot glue.
-Everyone got a mustache and lips and held up the mustache if they thought he said it and the lips if they thought she said it.
-It was a fun way for guests to learn something new about the bride and groom.
+I love the fact that you can edit and create your own personalized questions.
+To make the game more active, copy and enlarge the mustaches and lips.
+Then print, cut and attach to a skewer with hot glue.
+Give guests a mustache and lips.
+Read the statements aloud and ask guests to hold up the mustache if they think he said it and the lips if they think she said it.
+It’s a fun way for guests to learn something new about the bride and groom.

 After the games we opened gifts.
 My sister really wanted vintage China and I was so excited to surprise her with our 96 year old grandmother’s China from when she and my Grandfather got married 74 years ago.
 I had asked my grandmother several months before the shower and it was a hard secret to keep but so worth it!

 After presents we had cake.
 As guests left they were each given a small terra-cotta pot with flower seeds tied with tulle.
-I wrote the bride & groom’s name on one side with a gold sharpie and their wedding date on the other.
-I found the small flower pots in the dollar section at Target.
-I thought they fit nicely with the wildflower theme.
+Write the bride & groom’s name on one side with a gold sharpie and their wedding date on the other.
+The small flower pots are from the dollar section at Target.
+They fit perfectly with the wildflower theme.